 If more info is needed it should be stored in the same place, so if TVH needs to be rebuilt, the recordings survive intact.

-Updated by g siviero over 2 years ago
+Updated by g siviero about 3 years ago

 You could also schedule a configuration backup (on a different disk or network path) if you are afraid that your Tvheadend configuration could fail.

 Also, different Tvheadend servers could use a shared recording path (for example a NAS share), so the path itself or the file presence would not be enough to determine whose are the files.

 I don't understand what you mean with "dropping" a file and make it visible to clients (Tvheadend clients?).
 I think you should use for example a DLNA server for that.

 Updated by Giles Puckett over 3 years ago

 Shared recording path: It's a use case I hadn't thought of; I would imagine that if I had two TVH servers pointing to the same recording path, I'd want each of them to be able to see all the recordings.